tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 Each time we walked past Mutt’s kennel, his head turned slowly to follow.

 Each bloody towel.
 Each mop bucket.
-Every time we passed that black body bag, the cattle dog-sized bag, zip-tied and labeled—Mutt watched.
+Every time we passed the cattle dog-sized body bag, zip-tied and labeled—Mutt watched.

 That night was quiet, but it didn’t feel like a break.
-It felt like the storm waiting to hit.
+It felt like I was watching thunderheads forming in the distance.
+The promise of something worse to come.

 At some point, hours after the cattle dog’s death, I heard the steady beeping of a monitor from the kennel ward—the IV pump hooked up to Mutt.
 I didn’t want to go.
 But I did.